Skip navigation

 You will need to register your child within 3 days of the birth.
 The following thereby applies:

-• the date of birth doesn’t count;
+• Date of birth doesn’t count.

-• does the 3 day deadline end on a Saturday, Sunday or public holiday?
+• Does the 3 day deadline end on a Saturday, Sunday or public holiday?
 Then the deadline will move onto the next working day.

-• does the 3 day deadline not include at least 2 working days?
+• Does the 3 day deadline not include at least 2 working days?
 Then the deadline will be moved until it has included 2 working days.

 Born on:Registration at the latest on: